PHoltzman/interactive-christmas/README.md

 	- Perhaps have a different "Golden button" on a pedestal that someone can hit to enter the mode
 - Add more games
 	- Play 2 person game of tag or something like that (similar to catch the pixel but someone else controls the target with a different controller)
-- Add third dimension of lights
+	- catch falling objects?
 - Get additional controllers (DJ Hero scratch pad?)
-- Build an adjustable stand for the Logitech controller
 - Add sound when the guitar is played
 	- Have a mode for chords?
 Another mode for solo effects?
 		- Perhaps use the headstock buttons for chords and the neck buttons for soloing?
 	- Allow chords to be in different keys or just have 1 set of options?
 (I, IV, V, VIm, IIm)
-- Waterproof the controllers
-- Test out routerless operation with crossover cable directly connecting rpi and E682
-- Figure out how to present instructions in an easily consumable way for people who walk up

 ## TO-DONE list
+- Fix bug in allocation mappings causing weird behavior and array to increase in size
+- Add option for enemies in car game (variable number based on button)
+- Make game wall density selectable
+- Use brake for car to go down rather than a reverse button
+- Make guitar motions and wipes go all directions
+- Create instruction sheets to present instructions in an easily consumable way for people who walk up
+- Add tracking for how long each controller is in use
+- Auto turn on/off display based on time of day
+- Use paddle shifters for car to go in third dimension
+- Add third dimension of lights
 - Create an interlude sequence to play when all controllers have gone inactive in order to draw attention
 - Have lights mapped across multiple universes and work out how to send properly
 - Move from 1 dimensional lights to 2D or 3D (my brain hurts trying to figure out how to make this interesting creatively and fabricate all the patterns...1D has been hard enough)